rickb777/genlist/README.md

 	NonEmpty() bool

 	// Exists returns true if there exists at least one element in the sequence that matches
-	// the predictate supplied.
+	// the predicate supplied.
-	Exists(predicate func(Example) bool) bool
+	Exists(predicate func(Foo) bool) bool

-	// Forall returns true if every element in the sequence matches the predictate supplied.
+	// Forall returns true if every element in the sequence matches the predicate supplied.
-	Forall(predicate func(Example) bool) bool
+	Forall(predicate func(Foo) bool) bool

 	// Foreach iterates over every element, executing a supplied function against each.
-	Foreach(fn func(Example))
+	Foreach(fn func(Foo))

-	// Filter returns a new ExampleSeq whose elements return true for func.
+	// Filter returns a new FooSeq whose elements return true for a predicate function.
-	Filter(predicate func(Example) bool) (result ExampleSeq)
+	Filter(predicate func(Foo) bool) (result FooSeq)

-	// Converts the sequence to a list.
-For lists, this is a no-op.
-	ToList() ExampleList
+	// Partition returns two new FooLists whose elements return true or false for the predicate, p.
+	// The first result consists of all elements that satisfy the predicate and the second result consists of
+	// all elements that don't.
+The relative order of the elements in the results is the same as in the
+	// original list.
+	Partition(p func(Foo) bool) (matching FooSeq, others FooSeq)

+	// Find searches for the first value that matches a given predicate.
+It may or may not find one.
+	Find(predicate func(Foo) bool) OptionalFoo

+	// Tests whether this sequence has the same length and the same elements as another sequence.
+	// Omitted if Foo is not comparable.
+	Equals(other FooSeq) bool

 	// Contains tests whether a given value is present in the sequence.
-	// Omitted if Example is not comparable.
+	// Omitted if Foo is not comparable.
-	Contains(value Example) bool
+	Contains(value Foo) bool

 	// Count counts the number of times a given value occurs in the sequence.
-	// Omitted if Example is not comparable.
+	// Omitted if Foo is not comparable.
-	Count(value Example) int
+	Count(value Foo) int
 }
 ```